beldenge/camel-lab/README.md

 			.end()
 ```
 Right click EnrollmentApplication.java, `Run As --> Java Application`
-Examine logs.
+Examine the logs.
 We still see part of a stacktrace.
 Why?
 Can we confirm that the message was successfully retried?

 ##Extra Credit
 Add a test-scoped dependency: